Most people don't have a health problem.

 - HbA1c and fasting glucose

-- Lipid profile: LDL, HDL, triglycerides, total cholesterol
+- Lipid profile: LDL, HDL, triglycerides

 - Thyroid panel: TSH, FT4, FT3